Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 Follow the [SAP Cloud SDK documentation for JavaScript](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/introduction) for your project setup.

+Use the devcontainer (with GitHub Codespaces for instance) or install the [Azure Developer CLI](https://aka.ms/azd-install) in your environment.

 Use any OData enabled SAP system:

 * SAP's [mock server](https://github.com/SAP-archive/cloud-s4-sdk-book/tree/mock-server) (used in screenshots below),